When to Visit Ooty: The Season That Changes Everything

 Avoid: May on weekends.
 Unless you enjoy traffic jams at 2,200 meters.

-The Nilgiris don't change between seasons — the mountains are always there, the tea always grows, the train always runs.
+The Nilgiris don't really change between seasons — the mountains are always there, the tea always grows, the train always runs.
 But the gap between a crowded Ooty and an empty one is the gap between a hill station visit and a hill station experience.
 Come when the crowds don't.

 The Nilgiris have been a retreat since the British discovered them in the 1820s.
 Two hundred years later, the appeal is the same: cool air, green hills, and the feeling that the plains — with their heat, their crowds, their pace — are a world away.
 The toy train still chugs up the same tracks.
 The tea still grows on the same slopes.
 And the chocolate shops on Commercial Road still pour slabs by hand.